codeface-io/SwiftObserver/README.md

 3. Create a [*Messenger*](#messengers).
 It's an `Observable` through which other objects communicate.
 4. Implement a [custom `Observable`](#custom-observables) by conforming to `CustomObservable`.

-You use all *Observables* the same way.
+You use all *observables* the same way.
 There are only three things to note about `Observable`:

 - Observing an `Observable` does not have the side effect of keeping it alive.
 Someone must own it via a strong reference.
 (Note that this won't prevent us from [observing with a chain of transformations](#ad-hoc-mapping) all in a single line.)
 - The property `latestMessage` is of the type of messages the `Observable` sends.
 It typically returns the last message that was sent or a value that indicates that nothing changed.
 It's a way for clients to request (pull) the last or "current" message, as opposed to waiting for the `Observable` to send (push) the next. ([Combined observations](#combined-observations) also pull `latestMessage`.)